StefanZander/lecture_notes/nzse/android/html/docs/asynctask.md

 4. `:::js onPostExecute(Result)` invoked on the UI thread _after_ the background computation finishes.
 The result of the background computation is passed to this step as a parameter.

 !!! note
-     **Note**: Please pay close attention to which methods are exectuted by the UI thread and which by the background thread.
-This distinction is important as UI Elements (=*views defined in the activitie's layout*) can only by manipulated by the UI thread.
+     **Note**: Please pay close attention to which methods are exectuted by the **UI thread** and which by the **background thread**.
+This distinction is important as UI elements (=*views defined in the activitie's layout*) can only by manipulated by the UI thread.
 Trying to manipulate them from a method executed by the background thread will result in an exception and termination.

 ## Usage